 Nature, which includes forests, soil, air, water and all living organisms, provides essential goods and ecosystem services that underpin our economy and make human life possible.
-Biodiversity refers to the part of nature that is alive (i.e. plant and animal species), whereas nature also includes landscapes and physical processes (e.g. the water cycle).
+Biodiversity refers to the part of nature that is alive (i.e. plant and animal species), whereas nature also includes landscapes and physical processes (e.g. water cycle).
 Given the scale of nature loss, concerted action across society is needed to shift from practices with negative outcomes for nature towards those that have positive outcomes.

-We encourage companies, particularly those with high exposure to deforestation risks, to:
+We encourage companies, particularly in high-risk sectors, to:

-- Assess and disclose their impacts and dependencies on nature. - Develop strategies to minimise, where possible, their impacts on nature loss. - Consider stakeholder rights and engagement with respect to indigenous peoples and local communities. - Have a disclosed policy on deforestation, detailing how the company seeks to address risks within their operations and supply chain. - Adopt and disclose against good practice frameworks, such as the Task Force for Nature-related Financial Disclosures (TNFD) and investor expectations of Nature Action 100.
+- consider and assess the most material sources of nature-related dependencies, impacts, risks and opportunities - develop strategies to minimise, where possible, their impacts on nature loss - consider stakeholder rights and engagement with respect to indigenous peoples and local communities - have a disclosed policy on deforestation, detailing how the company seeks to address risks within their operations and supply chain - adopt and disclose against good practice frameworks, such as the Task Force for Nature-related Financial Disclosures ("TNFD") and investor expectations of Nature Action 100

-When assessing corporate performance against our expectations, we will use internal and third-party research (for example, FAIRR's Protein Producer Index and the Global Canopy's Forest 500 Index).
 Where we have concerns with the lack of progress by management or in case of a material controversy on nature, we will consider the use of our votes on directors' nominations and/or shareholder resolutions, where appropriate.

-Diversity, equity and inclusion
+Diversity, Equity and Inclusion

-Diversity, equity and inclusion is an important sustainability consideration for investors and businesses.
-There are opportunities for better business performance related to diversity, equity and inclusion, around decision-making, employee engagement, brand and market value and aligning with beneficiary preferences.
+Diversity, Equity and Inclusion (DEI) is an important sustainability consideration for investors and businesses.
+There are opportunities for better business performance related to DEI around decision-making, employee engagement, brand and market value and aligning with beneficiary preferences.
 These benefits can only be fully realised when inclusion (as well as diversity) is part of an organisation's culture.
-We believe companies have a responsibility to manage and disclose risks and opportunities related to diversity, equity and inclusion.
+We believe companies have a responsibility to manage and disclose risks and opportunities related to DEI.